 El Segundo Blue Butterfly (Euphilotes battoides allyni) is a federally-listed endangered species.
 This species typically occurs in coastal sand dunes with coastal buckwheat.
-Occupied habitat for the species has been documented on approximately 200 acres within the El Segundo Dunes.
+Occupied habitat for the species has been documented on approximately 200 acres within the LAX/El Segundo Dunes.
 Individuals and sign were not observed during 2013 biological surveys or previous surveys within the DSA.
 El Segundo Blue Butterfly was recently observed at Ballona Wetlands and along the coastal strand at the coastal restoration sites by Dr. Richard Arnold.
 The El Segundo blue butterfly is known from only two other small localities.
 One locality is a 1.5-acre site at the Chevron Refinery Preserve and a half-acre site at Malaga Cove.
 There is also an anecdotal report of a population of either El Segundo Blue or Palos Verdes Blue butterflies at Redondo and Torrance Beach.
-The Dunes population represents approximately 0.6-mile south of the proposed project site.66 Critical habitat was proposed for this species on February 8, 1977 (42 FR 7972), but was never designated.
-An additional population was observed on Vandenberg Air Force Base in Santa Barbara County and is discussed in the 5-year review for the species.67 However, it was unclear whether or not the population identified in Santa Barbara County is the El Segundo blue butterfly.
+The Dunes population represents approximately 90 percent of the known population of this species.
+The nearest occurrence of this species is approximately 0.6-mile south of the proposed project site.
+Critical habitat was proposed for this species on February 8, 1977 (42 FR 7972), but was never designated.
+An additional population was observed on Vandenberg Air Force Base in Santa Barbara County and is discussed in the 5-year review for the species.
+However, it was unclear whether or not the population identified in Santa Barbara County is the El Segundo blue butterfly.

 Palos Verdes blue butterfly (Glaucopsyche lygdamus palosverdesensis) is a federally listed endangered species and typically occurs in coastal scrub communities.
-Habitat for the species was not observed at the proposed project site, but is known to be present in the El Segundo Dunes, west of the DSA.
+Habitat for the species was not observed at the proposed project site, but is known to be present in the LAX/El Segundo Dunes, west of the DSA.
 Individuals and sign were not observed during 2013 biological surveys or previous surveys in the proposed project area.
 The nearest occurrence of this species is approximately 9.8 miles south of the proposed project site.68 The Palos Verdes blue butterfly is known to inhabit the Palos Verdes Peninsula located approximately 10 miles south of the proposed project where its critical habitat can be found.